 - Get a hosting account.
 For less than $100 for your first year on Bluehost, you can get a domain and host for unlimited sites (that’s what we’ll be using in the tutorial below).
 You can check out our tips for choosing a hosting service here.

 - Install WordPress.
 They make it super easy with a single click.

 Does this still seem daunting?

 Ok, ready to learn how to start a blog?
-Grab a cup of coffee, and within the next 20 minutes you’re going to have a blog of your very own.
-Trust me, this has the potential to be a total game changer in your life, if you treat it as such.
+Grab a cup of coffee, and within the next hour or so, you’re going to have the basics of a site up and running.
+Trust me; this has the potential to be a total game-changer in your life if you treat it as such.